badescuga/CV/CV-dec-2018.md

 azure, c#, node.js, virtual-machine, .net, visual-studio, html, javascript, php, python, windows-azure-storage, sql, nosql, azure-documentdb, asp.net

-I worked as an Azure Web Apps Developer Support Engineer @ Microsoft where I help programmers who struggle with implementing solutions in Azure.
+I currently work as an Azure Web Apps Developer Support Engineer @ Microsoft where I help programmers who struggle with implementing solutions in Azure.
 Here I learned a great deal about service infrastructure and how to manage your application development from start to finish.
-I have also made my debut as a speaker by hosting a webinar on nodejs/azure web apps for Microsoft.
+I have also made my debut as a speaker by hosting a webinar on nodejs/azure web apps for Microsoft (https://github.com/badescuga/NodeJsDemo).
 I am also a contributor for project Kudu (the portal for SCM for Azure Web Apps).

 ---